 Without a doubt, Loch Ness is Scotland’s most famous loch.
 Legend has it that this lake is home to Nessie, the Loch Ness monster.
-People travel all over the world to visit this infamous loch, hoping to get a chance to spot the elusive underwater monster.
+People travel all over the world to visit this famous loch, hoping to get a chance to spot the elusive underwater monster.

 But does that make Loch Ness worth visiting?
 Our answer is “it depends.”